1Password SCIM Bridge

 Step 1: Upgrade your provisioning setup

-1. Sign in to your account on 1Password.com, click Settings in the sidebar and click Provisioning.
+1. Sign in to your account on 1Password.com, select Settings in the sidebar, then select Provisioning.

-2. Click Upgrade Now and enter your 1Password account password to turn off provisioning.
+2. Select Upgrade Now and enter your 1Password account password to turn off provisioning.

 3. Choose your identity provider from the Integrations Directory.

-4. Save your new scimsession file and bearer token in 1Password, then click Next.
+4. Save your new scimsession file and bearer token in 1Password, then select Next.

-5. Choose the account you currently use for provisioning and click Transfer Groups.
+5. Select the account you currently use for provisioning, then select Transfer Groups.
 Your groups will be managed by the new provisioning integration.
 The current provision manager account will be suspended and will still be accessible under People.

 If you skip this step, you will need to manually add your groups to User Provisioning > Managed Groups.